Our goal is to empower the patient with the tools that will assist them in returning to their highest level of function.

 Why Choose Raleigh Orthopaedic Spine Center?

-Raleigh Orthopaedic Spine Center is one of the largest private physician centers with highly educated and experienced physicians, who are not only Board-Certified and Fellowship-Trained, dealing with all spinal problems from routine low back pain to the surgical treatment of complex spinal deformities such as scoliosis and kyphosis in both teenagers and adults.
+Raleigh Orthopaedic Spine Center is one of the largest private physician centers with highly educated and experienced physicians, who are not only Board-Certified and Fellowship-Trained, dealing with all spinal problems from routine low back pain to the surgical treatment of complex spinal deformities such as kyphosis in both teenagers and adults.

 The Raleigh Orthopaedic Spine Center is one of the most respected centers in the Triangle and central and eastern North Carolina.
 The spine surgeons collaborate with non-operative physicians who are also spinal specialists (physiatrists) to treat most problems without surgery.